sylabs/singularity-admindocs/admin_quickstart.rst

 Forward Compatibility
 =====================

-{Singularity} 4 will build SIF container images that can be run with version 3.
+{Singularity} 4 can build SIF container images that can be run with version 3.
 The scope of this forward compatibility depends on the features used when creating the container, and the 3.x minor version used to run the container: